anassawalha95/reading-notes/Code 401/Class 03.md

 > ## 2.
 Exceptions in Java

- **An exception** is an event that occurs during the execution of a program that disrupts the normal flow of instructions.
+ **An exception** is a problem happens while during the running time that will disrupt the normal program execution which lead to program halt.

   **The Three Kinds of Exceptions**
-   1. the checked exception: These are exceptional conditions that a well-written application should anticipate and recover from.
+   1. "The checked exception": that have a block of code where it handles the exception when once occurs and the program can deal with it.
-   2. the error exception: These are exceptional conditions that are external to the application, and that the application usually cannot anticipate or recover from
+   2. "The runtime exception": happens on runtime execution where the program has a logical error
-   3. the runtime exception: These are exceptional conditions that are internal to the application, and that the application usually cannot anticipate or recover from.
+   3. "The error ": these are not an exception it out of the user or the program hands such as out of memory error.

 **Throw an exception**